 The wave of young leaders (the most notable being Mikheil Saakashvili) entered office after the Rose Revolution in 2003.
 Their United National Movement (UNM) party led Georgia until 2012.
 While they are no longer in power, they left a lasting, positive mark on the country’s economy.

-Georgia’s market transformation during that period is a case study for the success of open economies.
-It also shows that for countries like Georgia — small, lacking natural resources, and with essentially nonexistent industrial bases — market-driven growth in human productivity is especially important.
+Georgia’s market transformation during that period is a case study of the success of open economies.
+It also shows that market-driven growth in human productivity is especially important for countries like Georgia — small, lacking natural resources, and with essentially nonexistent industrial bases.

 Georgia’s Success by the Numbers

 Economic growth came relatively quickly after the Rose Revolution.
 In 2006, Georgia was ranked 112th on the World Bank’s Doing Business survey.
-In 2007, it came in at number 18 and was dubbed the world’s leading economic reformer.
+In 2007, it came in at number 18 and was dubbed the world’s leading economic reformer, and as of 2023, it ranked in 7th place.

 Making the country an easier place to start a business immediately translated into a flood of startups.
-Business density tripled from 2003 to 2012 and Georgia became a center for offshore investment.
+Business density tripled, and Georgia became a center for offshore investment.

 The proportion of the population living in poverty declined rapidly over the same period.
-Using figures adjusted for changes in purchasing power, 40 percent of Georgians were living on $3.90 per day or less in 2003.
-By 2013, that percentage had fallen to 28.6 percent.
+Using figures adjusted for changes in purchasing power, 40% of Georgians were living on $3.90 per day or less in 2003.
+As of 2022, that percentage had fallen to a historic low of 5.6%.

 The Pillars of Georgia’s Economic Growth